willwin4sure/William-Yue-Academic-Notes/README.md

-# William Yue's Math Notes
+# William Yue's Academic Notes

 This github repository contains `.tex` and `.pdf` files for notes on subjects I'm studying.
 Hopefully you find them interesting.